-- (e) "Source Vial" column shows which autosampler position will be first analyzed.
-There are two racks (left and right) with vial position 1 to 32.
+- (e) "Source Vial" column shows which autosampler position will be analyzed first.
+There are two racks (left and right) with vial positions 1 to 32.
 The left rack gets analyzed by the left SPME fiber and the right rack gets analyzed by the right SPME fiber.
 There are two numbers "1" in the source vial column.
 The first one always corresponds to left rack/left fiber. - (f) Chronos communicates to the autosampler through "source vial" position.
-The analyst has to make sure that the samples in ELAN correspond to the locations seen by Chronos.
-For Example, if the analyst wants to analyze slots 1-5 on both racks (total of 10 samples), the rows below 10 should be deleted.
-To delete, select the rows and click "Remove Samples". - 10) Check that the DRC gas is indeed flowing by making the ELAN's Instrument window active and clicking on the Diagnostics tab.
-Inspect the Cell Gas A or B whose value should be fluctuating at the current value ± 0.01 mL/min.
-If it is not, see section "Turning on the Reaction Cell Gas" for details on how to turn on the DRC gas flow. - 11) Check that all blanks, QC, and sample vials are loaded into their correct positions in the CombiPal autosampler tray as designated by the ELAN Sample window (or its printout) and in position seen by Chronos. - 12) Before samples are analyzed, the daily performance check should be analyzed to ensure that the instrument is functioning properly. - (a) Click on the ELAN "Instrument Control Session" window to make it active.
+The analyst has to make sure that the samples in ELAN® or NexION® correspond to the locations seen by Chronos.
+For Example, if the analyst wants to analyze slots 1-5 on both racks (total of 10 samples), the rows below 10 need to be deleted.
+To delete, select the rows and click "Remove Samples". - 5.
+Check that the DRC gas is indeed flowing by making the ELAN® or NexION® instrument window active and clicking on the Diagnostics tab.
+Inspect the Cell Gas A or B whose value will be fluctuating around the current value ± 0.01 mL/min.
+If it is not, see section "Turning on the Reaction Cell Gas" for details on how to turn on the DRC gas. - Check that all blanks, QC, and sample vials are loaded into their correct positions in the CombiPal autosampler tray as designated by the ELAN® or NexION® sample window and in the positions seen by Chronos. - 7.
+As a reminder, before samples are analyzed, the daily performance check will be analyzed to ensure that the instrument is functioning properly. - (a) Click on the ELAN® or NexION® "Instrument Control Session" window to make it active.
 Highlight the samples and click the "Analyze Batch" button.
-A Run Progress box will appear indicating that the ELAN software is now waiting for a signal from the Chronos that indicates the occurrence of an injection.
+A Run Progress box will appear indicating that the ELAN® or NexION® software is now awaiting a signal from Chronos that indicates the occurrence of an injection.

-- (b) In Chronos: to analyze sample select "Create Schedule" then press "RUN" on the main menu and "RUN" again on the run window. - (c) View the chromatograms in TotalChrom and in the real time window of ELAN to ensure that there are no problems with the analysis.
-After the aqueous blanks and 10X LB been analyzed, the run can be started. - 13) Open the ELAN "Instrument Control Session" Real-Time window by clicking the tool bar button that looks like a Gaussian distribution (the blue chromatographic peak).
+- (b) In Chronos: to analyze samples, select "Create Schedule" then press "RUN" on the main menu and "RUN" again on the run window. - (c) View the chromatograms in TotalChromTM and in the real time window of ELAN® or NexION® to ensure that there are no problems with the analysis.
+After the aqueous blanks and 10X LB been analyzed, the run can be started. - 8.
+Open the ELAN® or NexION® "Instrument Control Session" Real-Time window by clicking the tool bar button that looks like a Gaussian distribution (the blue chromatographic peak).
 After the Real-Time window opens, click on the drop-down menu and select "Signal".
-Real-time data will now be displayed. - 14) The CombiPal® autosampler will seek the first vial and make an injection.
-A blue bar in the ELAN's progress box will now indicate that data is being collected.
-The system can now run unattended. - 15) Check the progress of the run after 2 or 3 injections.
-Note the chromatograms appearing in the ELAN's Real Time window.
+Real-time data will now be displayed. - 9.
+The CombiPal® autosampler will seek the first vial and make an injection.
+A blue bar in the ELAN® or NexION® progress box will now indicate that data is being collected.
+The system can now run unattended. - 10.
+Check the progress of the run after 2 or 3 injections.
+Note the chromatograms appearing in the ELAN® or NexION® Real Time window.
 Adjust the signal scale in the Real Time window, as necessary.
 Compare the positions and peak heights of each mercury species.
 It helps to visually compare it to a printed reference chromatogram.
-If abnormalities in retention time, peak height, or peak shape are readily apparent, the analyst may need to stop the autosampler and abort the run in the Chronos program and then ELAN.
+If abnormalities in retention time, peak height, or peak shape are readily apparent, the analyst may need to stop the autosampler, abort the run in the Chronos program, and stop the ELAN® or NexION®.
 Correct the problem(s) and restart the run.